You’ve been invited to pitch an idea to your boss or deliver a presentation to an industry association.

 Realize that the fight or flight response is part of your DNA, hardwired into what it means to be human.
 This the awareness will help tamp down your public speaking nerves.

-#2 Nerves and Anxiety Are A Habit
+2. Know that Nerves and Anxiety Are a Habit

 Behaviours follows triggers, and for many people the fear of public speaking fuels overthinking and worrying.
 This results in them feeling more anxious.
 According to Dr Judd Brewer, this creates an anxiety loop in which we convince ourselves that we are being constructive and solving a problem.